bbc/bmx/docs/audio_definition_model.md

 ADM, chunk_id=axml, adm_audio_object_id="AO_1002"
 ```

+Note the (required) `chunk_id` property for the ADM Soundfield Group Label which identifies the `axml` chunk containing the ADM audio metadata.
+The `--adm-wave-chunk` option must be used to signal that it contains ADM audio metadata.

 The MCA labels defined in `mca.txt` can be added and the ADM-described content label can be set in the audio descriptor Channel Assignment property using the following example commandline: (_note_: the `x` in `--track-mca-labels` is a legacy option component and will be ignored)

 `raw2bmx -t op1a -o output.mxf --track-map '0,1' --track-mca-labels x mca.txt --audio-layout adm --adm-wave-chunk axml --wave input.wave`

-The required `chunk_id` property for the ADM Soundfield Group Label identifies that the `axml` chunk imported from the input Wave file using the `--adm-wave-chunk` option contains ADM audio metadata.

 The Soundfield Groups that use the ADM Soundfield Group Label Subdescriptor are shown using a `(ADM)` suffix in the summary output of `mxf2raw`.
 E.g. `ADM(ADM)` in the example `mca.txt` above.
 If the `--mca-detail` option is used and the Soundfield Group uses the ADM Soundfield Group Label Subdescriptor then the name used in the `SoundfieldGroups` array is `ADMSoundfieldGroup`.